Skip to main content

 • High resolution (this is so important; blurred, low-res images make your content look less appealing)

-Note: We recommend only using videos on the Cover page as multiple videos across Title pages can affect the loading time of your content.
+Note: We recommend using video only on the Cover page, as videos on multiple Title pages may slow down your content's loading time.

 Headings